thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

       Remove objects from the temporary archive.

     Options:
       --tag TEXT     tag name to remove on labeled objects  (default: TO BE ARCHIVED) --delete-tag   remove the tag itself, after untagging identified objects --dry-run      test selection criteria, do not remove tags and instead output information on content to be unarchived

       --no-prompt    disable the confirmation prompt
-      --helpfull    Show the full help message and exit.
+      --report PATH  directory, generates a list of content to be untagged --helpfull     Show the full help message and exit.
       -h, --help     Show this message and exit.
     ```

 === "archiver remove"